Git Town is an open-source Git plugin.

 Updates your current branch with all ongoing changes.

-Create a new pull request on GitHub or BitBucket for your current branch.
+Create a new pull request on GitHub, Gitea or Bitbucket for your current branch.

 Delivers your completed feature branch and removes it.

 Not at all.
 Git Town doesn’t require or enforce any particular naming convention or branch setup.
 It works with a wide variety of Git branching models and workflows.

 Git Town is so generic that it supports all the branching models that we are aware of, amongst others GitHub Flow, Git Flow, GitLab Flow, or even committing straight into the master branch!